Postgraduate Scholarships

 Eligibility for schemes is outlined in the scheme specific Guidelines.
 CIs are advised to carefully review this information to ensure that all members of the research team to be named on an application meet the scheme specific eligibility requirements.

-CIs may submit a total of two applications across the Ideas, Investigator and Synergy Grant schemes in any given funding round dependent on the number of grants already held.
+CIs may submit a total of two applications across the Investigator and Ideas Grant schemes in any given funding round dependent on the number of grants already held.

 It is important to note:

-• An Investigator Grant 2024 application will count as one of the maximum two applications across the three schemes;
+- An Investigator Grant 2025 application will count as one of the maximum two applications across the two schemes regardless of whether it is successful, unsuccessful, ineligible or withdrawn;

-• If the Investigator Grant 2024 is successful, any Ideas Grant the Investigator Grant applicant is listed on as a CI, irrespective of whether it is CIA-CIJ, will be removed and excluded from consideration.
+- If the Investigator Grant 2025 is successful, any Ideas Grant 2025 application the Investigator Grant applicant is listed on as a CI, irrespective of whether it is CIA-CIJ, will be removed and excluded from consideration.

 Research Grants recommends that applicants carefully review the NHMRC eligibility tool and the specific scheme Guidelines, to determine eligibility prior to commencing an application or agreeing to be a CI on an application.
 Please contact Research Grants if you are unsure of your eligibility so we can assist.